ajmal017/sigmaTrading/README.md

 Currently the code does not include optimisation formulation ready for production.
 For compatibility I am including a play example that may or may not make sense.
 Naturally, don't even think about using any of that for real production and trading.

+For the whole thing to work you need, among other common libraries, also:
+- GAMS API for Python.
+Available at GAMS website
+- Interactive Brokers TWS API Python API available at their GitHub page

+Other than that, the code relies heavily on AWS, but boto3 is readily available through regular channels.